DebugSteven/DebugSteven.github.io/_posts/2018-11-17-can-you-drop-it.md

 This goes back to the rules about the order that resources are dropped.
 Values are dropped in the opposite order that they are declared & they are dropped from outer most type to insider most type.

 If we have types with generic lifetimes, it's possible that we could have an implementation for `drop` that tries to use a value that has already been dropped.
-Since we don't know what the logic inside an implementation of `drop` might do or reference there has to be extra care that we don't access memory that has already been deallocated.
+Since we don't know what the logic inside an implementation of `drop` might do or reference, there has to be extra care that we don't access memory that has already been deallocated.

 There's a great explanation along with examples of the [extra considerations when implementing drop with generic lifetimes](https://doc.rust-lang.org/nomicon/dropck.html) that I found really interesting to read about.